How bureaucrats are hampering EMS

 I'll confess that much of my disdain of government regulation stems from my libertarian sensibilities, but the fact remains that government moves quickly only when it comes to collecting your taxes or adding new ones.
 The rest of the time, it moves with the blistering speed of a geriatric sloth with a serious Xanax habit.

 And when it comes to a field that is in such a constant state of flux as health care, that just won't do.
-Not only can't the regulations keep up, they're written by committees, whose members, as a general rule, never practiced in EMS or traded direct patient care for a laptop computer and a Blackberry many long years ago.
-They are bureaucrats first, and health-care providers second.
+Not only can't the regulations keep up, they're written by committees, whose members, as a general rule, never practiced in EMS or traded direct patient care for a laptop computer and a smartphone many long years ago.
+They are bureaucrats first, and health care providers second.

 What brought this rant to mind was a recent discussion thread about supraglottic airways in an online EMS forum.
 Aside from the usual fare - my service's airway can beat up your service's airway - one distinguished and well-known EMS educator stated that, in his state, dual-lumen airways were the only ones approved by his state's EMS scope of practice.
 In his words, "single lumen airways are out of scope for all levels of EMS providers."